kunlin0814/TORSMIC/README.md

 ## **Usage**

-The package use a Unix/Linux shell script (CMT-002_somatic_mutation_pipeline.sh) for each sample.
+The package use a Unix/Linux shell script.

+Use CMT-002_somatic_mutation_pipeline.sh to run each sample.
-After merging all of the sample results, then use pipeline_ml_mutation_filtering.sh to get the final results.
+Merging the results from all of the samples, and run pipeline_ml_mutation_filtering.sh to get the final results.

-1. Downloading the package (Linux/Unix platform is required)
-2. Modify the shell script (CMT-002_somatic_mutation_pipeline.sh) by specifying the actual path to the whole package directory, the reference directory, the input BAM file mapped with STAR 2-pass alignments, the sample name, and the final pipeline results output

 ### Steps to run the package